joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/WidgetFactory.md

 The data source.

 ### ListView\<T1\>(System.String)
-Creates a new !:Kendo.Web.UI.ListView<T> bound an item in ViewData.
+Creates a new !:ListView{T} bound an item in ViewData.

 #### Example
     <%= Html.Kendo().ListView<Order>("orders")